rabellino/minfi/README.md

 - `docker`: Contains Dockerfiles needed for deployment
 - `server`: Python 3 service backend the UI interacts with

-GitHub Branches:
-- `main`: the tested and deployed version
-- `dev`: branched from `main`, this is where frequent code changes and improvements are made, this branch may be in a broken state.

 ## Required Resources and Software
 - This `GitHub` repository
 - Recommended editor: Microsoft VS Code